astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

 This use case combines the following features to create a CI/CD pipeline that takes advantage of how you can create Airflow connections for multiple Deployments in the Environment Manger:

-* Part 1, you [create Airflow connections in the Cloud UI](https://docs.astronomer.io/astro/manage-connections-variables) that can be shared to multiple Deployments.
+* Part 1, [creates Airflow connections in the Cloud UI](https://docs.astronomer.io/astro/manage-connections-variables) that can be shared to multiple Deployments.
 * Part 2 covers [setting up multi-environment Deployments](https://docs.astronomer.io/astro/set-up-ci-cd.md#multiple-environments), so you can separate your development and production environments by branches, and configure your CI/CD pipeline to deploy code when making commits to those branches.
 * Part 3 describes how to run your DAGs with a dev and prod environment.
 It also shares the required steps to pull connections from the Cloud UI to [develop locally](https://docs.astronomer.io/astro/import-export-connections-variables.md#from-the-cloud-ui).